 How can floaters be treated?

-A relatively novel procedure worldwide is the vitreolysis, which is a painless laser treatment of vitreous opacities.
-This surgery doesn’t require wounds because the laser acts with great precision inside the eye while removing the floaters.
-Hundreds of shots are usually fired at the desired ill part of the vitreous, where the vitreous material is converted into gas bubbles.
-After a few days the gas bubbles are absorbed from the vitreous, until which they are seen as tiny spheres mainly in the lower half of the visual field.
+Vitreolysis is a new laser procedure for the treatment of vitreous opacities.
+The painless procedure will effectively disappear the eye floaters.
+The surgery doesn’t require any wounds because the laser acts with great precision inside the eye while removing the floaters.
+Hundreds of shots are usually fired at the desired ill part of the vitreous, where the vitreous material is dissolved, the eye floaters are evaporated and converted into gas bubbles.
+After a few days the gas bubbles are absorbed from the vitreous, during which these might be seen as tiny spheres.
+With this laser treatment the vitreous opacities will then disappear completely.

 What is the course of the treatment?

-The laser treatment of vitreous opacities is a painless surgical procedure because there are no nerve endings in the vitreous.
+The vitreolysis is a painless surgical procedure because there are no nerve endings in the vitreous and no wounds are requiered.
 Nevertheless a special contact lens is placed on the surface of the eye after surface anesthesia to limit the movement of the eyeball as well as for better visibility and aiming of the laser beam during the treatment.
 The procedure is performed at a slit lamp and usually takes 10-30 minutes.

 What should I to do before and after treatment?